 Adoption Process: We require all potential adopters to fill out an adoption application prior to setting up an appointment to visit with the cat(s).
 We conduct veterinary and personal reference checks during the application approval process.
 If you call or email us, we will provide you with an application via email.

-Kitten Policy: Unless otherwise indicated, all cats under the age of 3 must go into a home with another cat/kitten under the age of three or be adopted with a buddy.
+COMPANION CAT POLICY: Unless otherwise indicated, all cats under the age of 3 must go into a home with another cat/kitten under the age of three or be adopted with a buddy.
 Ragdolls and Maine Coons are physically slow to mature, benefit greatly from the social interactions with another cat and often long for the companionship.
 Obviously, some young adults not raised around other cats or with more independent personalities may be exceptions to those rules, but that is up to the discretion of the Rescue to assess that need and is not negotiable.
 Special prices are made for buddy adoptions.

 Your message has been sent to Merlin's Hope Ragdoll and Maine Coon Rescue.